How we tested Plenty of Fish

 Who it's for

-Signal quality is the weakest of the products we cover.
-Profiles are short by default, prompts are limited, and the filters that would let you cut through that — message length, photo count, last-active windows — are either basic or behind upsells.
-You can absolutely find serious people on POF, but the product does not help you do it.
+Signal quality is the weakest of any product we run.
+Profiles are short by default, prompts are limited, and the filters that would cut through the noise — message length, photo count, last-active windows — are basic or behind upsells.
+You can find serious people on POF; the product just won't help you do it.
+Ads and upsell prompts crowd the free flows more aggressively than on OkCupid — they don't shut the free experience down, but the friction stacks up with daily use.
+And the crowd leans casual; the brand doesn't pretend otherwise, but anyone expecting a serious-relationship site from two decades of name recognition will find a different app than the one in their memory.

 Strengths & weaknesses